rerun/rerun/README.md

 a single executable to facilitate team hand offs.
 Using the "stubbs" module, rerun will even facilitate unit tests.
-When users execute rerun module commands, rerun can record execution data into log files that can later be replayed.
+When users execute rerun module commands, rerun can record execution data into log files.

 Rerun provides two modes of operation: